 Instructor: Doron Ben-Atar

-Travel: this course will travel to Santiago, Chile over Spring Break in March.
+Travel: this course will travel just following Fordham's commencement in May

 Fordham's summer programs are open to undergraduates from any discipline currently seeking a degree at a US institution.
 Applicants must have at least sophomore standing at the time of application, a GPA of 3.0 or above, and a clear disciplinary record.
 Seniors are not permitted to study abroad in the summer following graduation.